 Melatonin is available in a range of branded products.

 Poor sleep can affect your child’s physical health, mood, behaviour and development.
+Melatonin is used to help regulate the sleep pattern of children.
 Melatonin may help your child to get into a regular sleep pattern.

-Melatonin is best given between half an hour and an hour before your child’s agreed bedtime.
+Melatonin is best given once a day, between half an hour and an hour before your child’s agreed bedtime.